 The AOC CQ27G2 is a 1440p 144Hz gaming monitor with a curved Frameless VA panel with a lot of contrast to see dark, dark things.
 It’s great for people who want to play both immersive and responsive games but who aren’t very competitive.

-It is one of the best 1440p monitors on the market right now.
+It is one of the best 1440p monitor under 300 on the market right now.
 It has all of the great features of the best displays in the world.
 I think it’s a good thing because it has a high rating and much power.
 It’s a great screen that will give users the best possible experience.

 A cheap AOC monitor called the AOC CQ27G227′′ that a well-known brand makes.
 In this case, it is a 27-inch screen with a resolution of 2560×1440 pixels.
 It has a refresh rate of 144 Hz.
 There is a low frame rate correction on this AOC display.
 This means that it is compatible with adaptive sync.
 It also has a G-sync check.